Mission: Impossible – The Final Reckoning: Post-production

-Industrial Light & Magic returned from the seventh film to produce the visual effects, with Clear Angle Studios and Halon Entertainment as the additional vendors for lidar, cyber scanning, and previsualization.
-In October 2023, Dead Reckoning Part Two was removed as the film's subtitle, and the new subtitle was confirmed as The Final Reckoning in November 2024.
+Industrial Light & Magic returned from the seventh film to produce the visual effects, with Clear Angle Studios and Halon Entertainment as the additional vendors for lidar, cyber scanning and previsualization.
+In October 2023, Dead Reckoning Part Two was removed as the film's subtitle and the new subtitle was confirmed as The Final Reckoning on November 11, 2024.

 Music

-Lorne Balfe was originally announced in May 2020 to be composing the film's score, after previously doing so for Mission: Impossible – Fallout (2018) and Mission: Impossible – Dead Reckoning Part One (2023), but it was later announced in April 2025 that he would be replaced with Max Aruj and Alfie Godfrey.
+Lorne Balfe was originally announced in May 2020 to be composing the film's score, after previously doing so for Mission: Impossible – Fallout (2018) and Mission: Impossible – Dead Reckoning Part One (2023), but it was later revealed in April 2025 that he would be replaced with Max Aruj and Alfie Godfrey.
 Aruj has previously provided additional music for Dead Reckoning and served as technical score assistant on Fallout.
 Both Aruj and Godfrey have contributed music to numerous projects scored by Balfe over the years.
-Cecile Tournesac was credited as the supervising music editor and score producer.
+Cecile Tournesac was credited as the score producer and supervising music editor.
 The full album was released on May 23, 2025.

 Release

-Mission: Impossible – The Final Reckoning had its world premiere in Tokyo on May 5, 2025.
-The film screened at the 2025 Cannes Film Festival on May 14, 2025, prior to its scheduled theatrical release on May 23, by Paramount Pictures.
-It was previously set for release on August 5, 2022, but was delayed to November 4, 2022, July 7, 2023, June 28, 2024, and then to the current date in response to the 2023 SAG-AFTRA strike, taking the original release date of The SpongeBob Movie: Search for SquarePants.
-Due to delays caused by the COVID-19 pandemic and the 2023 Hollywood labor disputes, the budget for the film reportedly increased to at least $400 million, placing it among the most expensive films ever made.
+The Final Reckoning had its world premiere in Tokyo on May 5, 2025.
+It was screened at the 2025 Cannes Film Festival on May 14, 2025, prior to its scheduled theatrical release on May 23, by Paramount Pictures.
+It was previously set for release on August 5, 2022, but was delayed to November 4, 2022, July 7, 2023, June 28, 2024, and the final date in response to the 2023 SAG-AFTRA strike, taking the original release date of The SpongeBob Movie: Search for SquarePants.
+Due to delays caused by the COVID-19 pandemic and the 2023 Hollywood labor disputes, the budget reportedly increased to at least $400 million, placing it among the most expensive films ever made.
 Based on typical industry expectations, the film may need to earn around $1 billion worldwide to recoup its production costs.
-However, in addition to its box office, its performance on Paramount+ is also expected to be a significant factor in evaluating its overall success.

-Internationally, it was released theatrically in Australia, New Zealand, Philippines, India and South Korea on May 17, 2025 before releasing in the United Kingdom on May 21.
-The film was released in Dolby Cinema, ScreenX, RPX, 4DX, IMAX and other premium formats.
+However, in addition to its box office, its performance on Paramount+ was also expected to be a significant factor in evaluating its overall success.
+The Final Reckoning was released theatrically in Australia, India, New Zealand, Philippines and South Korea on May 17, 2025, before releasing in the United Kingdom on May 21.
+It was released in 4DX, Dolby Cinema, IMAX, RPX, ScreenX and other premium large formats.

 Home media

 Mission: Impossible – The Final Reckoning was released on digital download on August 19, 2025, and was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on October 14, 2025.
+The film began streaming on Paramount+ on December 4, 2025.
+On April 3, 2026, it started streaming on Prime Video.